 - nursing diagnosis for bowel elimination

-- elimination care plan
+- impaired bowel elimination nursing care plan

-- nursing interventions for bowel elimination
+- nursing diagnosis for constipation